akkadotnet/akka.net/docs/community/contributing/documentation-guidelines.md

 This will generate all of the static HTML / CSS / JS files needed to render the website into the `~/docs/_site` folder in your local repository.

-In order for all of the JavaScript components to work correctly in your browser, you'll need to serve the documents via a local webserver rather than the file system.
+In order for all of the JavaScript components to work correctly in your browser, you'll need to serve the documents via a local web server rather than the file system.
 You can launch DocFx's build in server via the following script in the root of this repository:

 ```console
 serve-docs.cmd